Miami Admission RequirementsOxford, Ohio

 |Admission Standards||Very High|

-Can I get into Miami?
-The school has a 68% acceptance rate.
-Last year, 20,635 out of 30,255 applicants were admitted making Miami a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 18 percent.
+How hard is it to get into Miami and can I get accepted?
+The school has a 75% acceptance rate ranking it #45 in Ohio for lowest rate of acceptance.
+Last year, 22,459 out of 30,126 applicants were admitted making Miami a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 23 percent.
 Miami University typically accepts and attracts "B+" average high school students.
-Only 19% of those admitted chose to enroll in the school.
+Only 18% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|